 This day will be slightly shorter as we arrive in the early afternoon at Dande, from where we take a boat to cross the Vagothan river and spend the evening visiting of the largest and best preserved forts in Maharashtra - Vijaydurg.
-Participants can also choose to go on a boat ride to view dolphins, if time permits.
+We go for an organised guided tour of Vijaydurg to understand some interesting facts about the historical place.

 This would be one of the longest days of the expedition, but with the terrain gradually flattening out, it will become easier to ride.
 We would now be riding through Maharashtra’s least populated district - Sindhudurg, famous for its pristine beaches and delicious cuisine.

 We will ride along the coast past the town of Devgad - famous for its Hapus mangoes, and along some extraordinary beaches and cliffs until the temple town of Kunkeshwar.